-- A. Damage to a student room. - B. Charges will be divided equally among the occupants of the room. - C. Damage to suite facilities (bath and hallway). - D. The occupants of the suite will each be billed and equal portion of the bill. - E. Damages to residence hall common areas.
-When a specific individual or individuals cannot be identified as responsible for the damage Campus Living may assign responsibility and bill all residents of the floor/wing/building to be held accountable for an equal portion of the bill.
+- A. Damage to a student room: When a specific individual cannot be identified as responsible for the damages, charges will be divided equally among the occupants of the room. - B. Damage to suite facilities (bath and hallway): The occupants of the suite will each be billed and equal portion of the bill. - C. Damages to residence hall common areas: When a specific individual or individuals cannot be identified as responsible for the damage Campus Living may assign responsibility and bill all residents of the floor/wing/building to be held accountable for an equal portion of the bill.